ChristianScheub/Typescript_PassivIncomeCalculator/src/service/stockAPIService/README.md

 The `stockAPIService` integrates with external financial APIs (primarily Finnhub) to fetch real-time stock data, company information, and market data.
 It handles API authentication, currency conversion, and provides a comprehensive interface for all stock-related data needs.

+# stockAPIService

+The `stockAPIService` provides a simplified interface for essential stock data operations.
+It integrates with external financial APIs (primarily Finnhub) to fetch real-time stock prices, exchange information, and historical data with automatic currency conversion.

 ## Purpose
-- Fetches real-time stock quotes and batch quotes for multiple symbols
+- Fetches possible stock exchange assignments (suffixes) for symbols
+- Retrieves current stock prices with automatic USD to EUR conversion
-- Retrieves historical stock data with customizable time ranges and intervals
+- Provides historical stock data with open, midday, and close prices
-- Provides company profile information including industry, sector, and description
-- Fetches financial metrics like P/E ratio, dividend yield, and other key indicators
-- Handles stock search functionality for finding symbols by name or ticker
-- Supports currency conversion between USD and EUR via exchange service
 - Manages API key configuration and authentication
-- Provides error handling and logging for all API operations
+- Provides comprehensive error handling and logging for all operations

 ## Usage
-Import and use the service in containers, Redux slices, or other modules that need market data:
+Import and use the service in containers, Redux slices, or other modules that need stock data:

 ```typescript
 import { createStockAPIService } from '../service/stockAPIService';